endail/hx711-pico-c/README.md

 This is my implementation of reading from a HX711 via a Raspberry Pi Pico.
 It uses the RP2040's PIO feature to be as efficient as possible.

-NOTE: if you are looking for a method to weigh objects, see [pico-scale](https://github.com/endail/pico-scale).
+NOTE: if you are looking for a method to weigh objects (ie. to use the HX711 as a scale), see [pico-scale](https://github.com/endail/pico-scale).

 ## Clone Repository